 About Wollaton Park

-Wollaton Park is a 500-acre park in Nottingham.
+Wollaton Park is a 500-acre historic deer park in Nottingham and Grade II listed

-The park is a designated Site of Special Scientific Interest: Local Nature Reserve, with a diverse population of Wildlife, Wildflowers and Trees.
+The park is designated a Local Nature Reserve, with a diverse population of Wildlife, Wildflowers and Trees.

 The park is open to the public year-round and offers a variety of activities, such as walking, cycling, and picnicking.
 The park is also regularly used for concerts, festivals, and other events.